Hit-and-Run Lawsuit Loans

 There are only a few things you need to apply for a lawsuit loan with Uplift.

-As you can see there are only three requirements needed in order to begin the application process.
-Start applying now so you can get your cash advance today!
+As you can see, there are only three requirements needed in order to begin the application process.
+Start applying now so you can get your cash advance as soon as today!

-There are many benefits to choosing Uplift Legal Funding for your intersection accident lawsuit loan provider.
-Not only are we one of the best reputable companies around, but we also care about our clients and want to help them as much as possible.
+There are many benefits to choosing Uplift Legal Funding as your hit-and-run accident lawsuit loan provider.
+Not only are we one of the most reputable companies around, but we also care about our clients and want to help them as much as possible.

-Below are just a few of the benefits we offer for your intersection lawsuit funding
+Below are just a few of the benefits we offer for your hit-and-run lawsuit funding:

-• Fast approval – we offer approval in as little as 24 hours.
-We will get you approved between 24 and 48 hours
+• Fast approval – We offer approval in as little as 24 hours.
+We typically get you approved between 24 and 48 hours.

-• Paperless process – you never have to worry about your funds not reaching you because you miss a paper form
+• Paperless process – You never have to worry about your funds not reaching you because you missed a paper form.

-• Larger settlement – with a cash advance from us, you’ll be able to get a large settlement because you will be able to stay in your case longer
+• Larger settlement – With a cash advance from us, you may be able to get a larger settlement because you will be able to stay in your case longer.

-• Quick transfer – once you are approved will transfer your pre-settlement funding to you same day
+• Quick transfer – Once you are approved, we will transfer your pre-settlement funding to you as soon as the same day.

 How we can help

-We never use credits as a basis for giving out our lawsuit loans.
+We never use credit as a basis for giving out our lawsuit loans.
 That’s because we grant pre-settlement funding based on the quality of your case, not your personal history.
-As such there is nothing hoping you back from applying for lawsuit loans today!
+As such, there is nothing holding you back from applying for lawsuit loans today!

 Apply online or give us a call anytime at (800) 385-3660.